 The data engineers construct, monitor, and improve sophisticated data models to help organizations enhance their business outcomes by leveraging the power of data.

 In order to run this data-driven world, specialized technologies are needed.
-Consequently, it is vital to know about the different tools required for the same.
+Consequently, it is vital to know about the different Data Engineering tools required for the same.

 In this blog, we will learn about the most popular Data Engineering tools used today and their characteristics.